 The annual application deadline for the Department of Near Eastern Studies graduate program is December 1.
 Applications for each admissions cycle are available from early September to December 1.
 The Department of Near Eastern Studies does not offer rolling admissions and considers applicants for Fall enrollment only.
 Complete applications are reviewed once annually.
 Late applications will not be considered once the file review begins.

 Please email email@example.com with your admissions questions.

-Letters of Recommendation.
 Three letters of recommendation are required for a complete application.
 While the Department prefers letters from faculty or advisors who are familiar with the applicant's potential for graduate study, letters from employers are acceptable.
-Recommenders are encouraged to submit their recommendation electronically through the Rackham online application.
+Recommenders are required to submit their recommendations electronically through the Rackham online application.

 Applicants will receive electronic notification via email.
 Office staff are not authorized to inform applicants of admission decisions over the phone.
-Applicants extended an offer of admission must communicate their decision to the Department and Rackham Graduate School by April 15th.
+Applicants extended an offer of admission must communicate their decision to the Department and Rackham Graduate School by April 15.

 Note: Applicants to this program are not required to submit GRE scores.
 GRE scores that are submitted will not be reviewed by the admissions committee.